In Jobless Data, Devil May Be In Details

 The operative word there is "looking."
 The unemployment rate is calculated using the labor force.
 And the labor force, by definition, includes only those who are working or who are looking for work.

-Rosen says a key reason the jobless rate has gone down is that some people have retired early, they've gone back to school, or they're so discouraged they just gave up sending out resumes or knocking on doors.
+Rosen says a key reason the jobless rate has gone down is that some people have retired early, they've gone back to school, or they're so discouraged that they just gave up sending out resumes or knocking on doors.

 Rosen worries that the implication is not just lost productivity in the short term.